EvoStream/SpiderWare/pages/home/home_overview1.md

 - **Ease of Integration**

-Link directly to SpiderWare as a library.
-Alternatively, SpiderWare can run as a separate process, that your system can talk to via inter-process communication (IPC).
+Link directly to SpiderWare as a library.Alternatively, SpiderWare can run as a separate process, that your system can talkto via inter-process communication (IPC).

 - **Small Footprint**